Gossamer Gear Mariposa 60 Backpack Review

 |ULA Circuit 68L||41 oz||M | F||$255|

 The Gossamer Gear Mariposa 60 Backpack is perfect for hikers transitioning from a heavier backpack to a lighter weight one because it provides plenty of storage and organizational pockets.
 It also has a lightweight frame that provides plenty of load-carrying support for heavier loads.
 With a maximum recommended load of 30-35 pounds, you’ll be hard-pressed to find a backpack that’s as comfortable, refined, and easy to use as the Mariposa 60.

 If you don’t need 60L of capacity, but like what you see if the Mariposa, check out the 40L Gossamer Gear Gorilla.
 It has fewer pockets than the Mariposa but is also a great backpack.
 If you prefer a roll-top pack instead of the foldover top used on the Mariposa, check out the Gossamer Gear Silverback 55.
 You can remove its top lid and use it as a pure roll-top pack.

 Note: When ordering a Mariposa 60, be sure to order a hip belt, since one is not included in the base price.
 It’s a really confusing aspect of the Gossamer Gear store for first-time buyers.
 Trust me, you’re not going to want to use the Mariposa unless you buy a hip belt to go with it.

 Disclosure: Gossamer Gear provided the author with a Mariposa 60 for this review.
-The author is a former trail ambassador for Gossamer Gear but is no longer sponsored by the company.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+The author is a former trail ambassador for Gossamer Gear but is no longer sponsored by the company.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches